Eyelid Surgery (Blepharoplasty)

 What is eyelid surgery?

-Clinically known as blepharoplasty, eyelid surgery removes excess skin and fat, and tightens the underlying muscles as necessary to give the patient a younger, more rested appearance.
+Clinically known as blepharoplasty or an eye lift, eyelid surgery removes excess skin and fat, and tightens the underlying muscles as necessary to give the patient a younger, more rested appearance.
 The procedure is popular with both women and men because the signs of aging are so obvious in the eyes.
 Also, the results are very dramatic, yet at the same time subtle.
 Most people don’t realize a person has had eyelid surgery; they only feel as though the person looks somehow younger.

 Almost everyone over the age of 40 could benefit from blepharoplasty.
 Due to their constant exposure to the sun and the environment, the eyelids and surrounding tissues can take a beating.
-Anyone with droopy, saggy eyelids, and bags under their eyes would benefit from the surgery.
+Anyone with one or more of the following examples would benefit a great deal from the surgery.

 Eyelid surgery can be done on either the upper or lower eyelids, or on both in one procedure.
 The surgery generally involves removing excess skin and repositioning underlying fat.
-In some cases, eyelid surgery is necessary because the upper eyelid has drooped to such a degree it is impacting the patient’s vision.
+It is done under local anesthesia and in an out patient setting.
+No need for costly hospitalization or general anesthesia.
+Typically, upper and lower eyelids can be done in about 2-3 hours.

 In the upper eyelid, Dr. Khatri makes the incision in the natural crease of the eyelid.
 This hides any visible scarring.
 Excess skin is removed, fat repositioned or removed, and the underlying muscles, which have lost some of their tautness, are tightened.
 Dr. Khatri pays particular attention to fat, preferring repositioning it to removing it.
 He believes that removing too much fat can leave the patient with a hollowed out look.